Food Systems in India

 Research Methodology

-This research work will be conducted in two phases with focus on three public food procurement programs (PFPPs) viz., Public Distribution System (PDS), Supplementary nutrition component under ICDS and PM-POSHAN school feeding program.
+This research work is being conducted in two phases with focus on three public food procurement programs (PFPPs) viz., Public Distribution System (PDS), Supplementary nutrition component under ICDS and PM-POSHAN school feeding program.

 Phase 1 – Formative phase for co-development of a food systems intervention: